Tanz0rz/haxe-fmod/fmod-scripts/README.md

 **Note:** for the generated files to stay up to date, run the export every time you build your sound bank (the script builds the banks for you, so `Ctrl+B` is the whole loop).

-Migrating from the 1.x `FmodConstants.hx` output?
+Migrating from an older version's `FmodConstants.hx` output?
 See `MIGRATION.md` for the rename mapping.